dagfs/dagfs.github.io/articles/creativity/creative-thinking.md

  - frykt for å tape ansikt

 ## Embrase you creativity [presentation-only]
-> TODO bilde av reveale your toughts

 <object data="curtain.svg" type="image/svg+xml">
 </object>

 ## creative at work

-> TODO image of creative is a process,  release preasure to be your natural creative self

  <object data="pressure.svg" type="image/svg+xml">
 </object>